blawson69/PurseStrings/README.md

 ```!ps --buy <buyer_id> <seller_id> 50gp```

-As with the `--subt` parameter, the transaction will fail if the amount of the coinage is more than what the buyer has in their Purse, and equivalences will be used for making change.
+As with the `--subt` command, the transaction will fail if the amount of the coinage is more than what the buyer has in their Purse, and equivalences will be used for making change.

 If you are using `--buy` to purchase an item, you may send the optional `item|<item_description>` parameter as a way to better describe the transaction.
 This parameter *must come last* and will be included in the transaction dialog.
 The item description is optional except for when selling to a Merchant.